tsuru/tsuru/docs/using/recovery.rst

 Check your application logs
 ===========================

-tsuru aggregates stdout and stderr from every application process making easier to troubleshoot problems.
+tsuru aggregates stdout and stderr from every application process making it easier to troubleshoot problems.

 To know more how the tsuru log works see the :doc:`log documentation